Biotech buys get pharma M&A off to flying start in 2015

-LONDON AbbVie's (ABBV.N) 14 billion pounds deal to buy Pharmacyclics PCYC.O shows big pharma's hunger for new drugs at a time when research at smaller biotechnology companies is driving some of the most promising advances in medicine.
+LONDON, March 5 AbbVie's $21 billion deal to buy Pharmacyclics shows big pharma's hunger for new drugs at a time when research at smaller biotechnology companies is driving some of the most promising advances in medicine.

 Competition for tomorrow's blockbuster drugs is now intense, inflating the cost of deals and pushing pharmaceuticals to centre stage in overall mergers and acquisitions (M&A).